raskig/IPFilterTool/README.md

 The configuration contains several range of IP addresses from which we will accept connections.
-The range configuration can be ip range (from-ip - to-ip) or it can be a wildcatded ip address.
+The range configuration can be ip range (from-ip - to-ip) or it can be a wildcarded ip address.

 Example config: